jle034/rshell/grep/README.md

 examples/ex2.cpp:1
 ```

-These are only two of `grep`’s many options.
+Again, these are only two of `grep`’s many options.
 For an official description of `grep` and all of its features, visit the [grep](http://linux.die.net/man/1/grep) man page.

 Happy searching! :]